NNPDF/nnpdf/doc/sphinx/source/vp/reports.rst

 -----------------------------------------

 By default, the `str()` method will be applied to objects that appear in the report.
-If you want a custom behaviour, declare a declare a custom `as_markdown` property for your objects.
+If you want a custom behaviour, declare a custom `as_markdown` property for your objects.
 It should return a string in Pandoc Markdown describing your object.
 Raw HTML is also allowed (although that decreases the compatibility, e.g. if we